 Well, mainly perfectly ripe, organic avocados with finely chopped onions, tomato, garlic, coriander and lime juice.
 The wonderful thing…?
-It’s ready in just a few minutes and can be used to top your toast, nachos, veggie chilli, burritos and more.
+It’s ready in just a few minutes and can be used to top your toast, nachos, veggie chilli, burritos, Mexican broccoli and more.
 It’s a versatile and all-round wonder food to enjoy with people you truly care about or just your wonderful self of course.

 - 2 ripened organic avocado from a sustainable source as above